jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_1B/real_forms.rst.txt

     atlas>

 So, these three real groups are grouped together because they are all in the same inner class.
-Note that they all have a compact Cartan, whereas :math:`SL(5,\mathbb R)` does not.
+Note that they all have a compact Cartan subgroup, whereas :math:`SL(5,\mathbb R)` does not.
 Also, the same result is achieved if we choose :math:`H` to be either of the other two groups in the above list.
 The distinguished involution for :math:`H=SU(3,2)`